 Lost passports and other identification documents like drivers licences must be handed into the Australian Federal Police.
 Contact them to find a lost passport.

 If you think you lost your item near the boarding gate, on the place or if you are missing your luggage, you’ll need to contact your airline’s lost property team.

-If you need to post a last minute pressie, letter or Christmas card, there are post boxes at the both Terminals.
+If you need to post a last minute pressie, letter or Christmas card, there are post boxes at both of the Terminals.
 You’ll find them at the International Terminal on Level 4 outside next to the Departures Road and at the Domestic Terminal on Level 1 forecourt at the Qantas end.
 Make sure you have your letters and parcels all stamped up and ready to post.

-TIP 9: Don't get burnt by sunburn
+TIP 11: Don't get burnt by sunburn

-TIP 10: Find and share your Christmas cheer
+TIP 12: Find and share your Christmas cheer

 Once you’re in the terminal, through check-in and security here is your time to relax pre-flight and find your kind of Christmas cheer.
 A few ideas we prepared earlier:

 And if all else fails, smile.
 It’s Christmas after all.
+Happy travels!